olivier-m/formica/docs/templates.rst

 **********************

 This is the base Formica template.
-It produces a pretty decent form with a **div** element for each form, shows errors, add CSRF prevention.
+It produces a pretty decent form with a **div** element for each form, shows errors, adds CSRF prevention.
 It tries to be simple and covers all needs but I'm sure you will change it to match your CSS.
 :ref:`Customisation and contributions<contrib>` for CSS frameworks are welcome :)

-Here is an example of produced code with this template:
+Here is an example of code produced with this template:

 Template:
 ---------